 - 4. Cleanup – Check Status Effects on all pets.
 Pets in Rear Line heal for 30 and remove a status effect.

 To enter battle you declare which pet, or multiple pets you’re attacking with, and the defending player declares blockers.
 All pets must be on the Front line to engage in direct battle.
 Pets that can fly can attack those in other lines, however they must be on the Front to initiate.

 Whoever has the higher speed score goes first.
-You then choose which Active ability you want to use on your attacking pet and roll a d20.
+You then choose which Battle Power you want to use on your attacking pet and roll a d20.
 Add your hit score to the die roll to check against your opponent’s miss score(greater than or equal to hits) to see if you’re successful.

 Damage is then taken, along with any status effects.